 and we have led sessions on the impact Values have on pupils outcomes.

 We often describe our school as being like an extended family.
 Our small size means that we can all learn each others’ names and get to know everyone.
 To encourage children to develop a caring attitude towards younger pupils, all children become part of one of our school families, the Badgers, Foxes, Rabbits, Moles and Squirrels.
 Family groups meet together regularly to share reading sessions, carry out activities and to discuss issues to put forward at School Council.
 This system helps us to give all our children a chance to have their say in aspects of school life.

 We are lucky at Great Abington to have the support of a parent body that is keen to be involved in school life.
 This may be through our hard-working Parent, Teacher and Friends Association (PTFA

 I am extremely proud to be the Head teacher of Great Abington Primary School.
-I am proud of our dedicated team of wonderful teachers, teaching assistants, governors, PTFA members and supportive parent body, who continue to take the school from strength to strength.
+I am proud of our dedicated team of wonderful teachers, teaching assistants, governors, PTFA members and supportive parent body, who support and challenge on a daily basis to ensure pupil outcomes are as good as they can be for every individual.
 Most of all, I’m proud of our children, who continue to question, challenge and invigorate us on a daily basis!
-If you would like to come and look around for yourself, please email or phone to make an appointment.
+If you would like to come and look around for yourself, please email or phone the school office to make an appointment.
 I’d love you to see

 Great Abington School for yourself!

 Headteacher | Great Abington Primary School